-- ❖ Both coaches and officials have asked for a set of criteria to define what stalling is and when it should be called. - However, this is probably the most subjective part of coaching and officiating. - Generally speaking, there are specific objective criteria that can be applied by officials in making the stalling call. - The purpose of this presentation is to begin to clarify stalling and isolate some simple techniques to identify stalling.
+- Both coaches and officials have asked for a set of criteria to define what stalling is and when it should be called. - However, this is probably the most subjective part of coaching and officiating. - Generally speaking, there are specific objective criteria that can be applied by officials in making the stalling call. - The purpose of this presentation is to begin to clarify stalling and isolate some simple techniques to identify stalling.

-Stalling Definition; Rule 5-25 & 7-6
+Stalling Definition; Rule 5-24 & 7-6

-- "Each wrestler is required to make an honest attempt to stay within the 10 foot circle and wrestle aggressively, regardless of the position or the time or score of the match." - Both wrestlers are equally responsible for initiating action. - When an official recognizes stalling occurring at any time and in any position, he/she shall penalize the offender....without hesitation.
+- Both wrestlers are equally responsible for initiating action. - When an official recognizes stalling occurring at any time and in any position, he/she shall penalize the offender....without hesitation.